anjackson/anjackson.github.io/content/blog/2024-11-27-updating-the-data-on-british-library-funding.md

 Sadly by 2023 the lift is lost, and the real-terms income of the British Library is down to 76% of what it was in 2000.
 Despite a massive increase in regulatory remit and digital responsibilities.

 Digital preservation: it's still not a technical problem.

+## Updates

+* 2024-11-28: I added[ a comment to link to this post from the original 2017 analysis](https://blog.dshr.org/2017/08/preservation-is-not-technical-problem.html?showComment=1732749829332#c3303344560660499971), and DSHR responded to say that he has a fresh take in the works.
+I'm looking forward to seeing what he says.